longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Wonders of the World
     Clicking this menu item will show you a traveler's report widget on the `Map View`_.
-The widget will give information on any cities that have constructed any of the Great Wonders.
+The widget will give information on any cities that have constructed any of the great wonders.

 .. _Wonders of the World:
 .. figure:: ../../_static/images/gui-elements/wonders.png